-We pretested a draft of the survey on a convenience sample of 50 individuals we identified.
+We pretested a draft of the survey on a convenience sample of 15 individuals we identified.
 Pretesters included Syracuse University faculty members, graduate students, staff, and friends and family.
 We asked pretesters to identify any issues or errors in the survey, including inaccurate skip patterns and confusing questions.
+Many of the items on the 2022 NWS are the same as those on the 2021 NWS, which we pretested with 50 respondents.